CFD Trading Strategies: News Trading

 News trading will often be based on data releases from various countries which tend to create increases in price volatility in the short term.
 Typically these releases include interest rate decisions, inflation figures, job additions, manufacturing production or national trade balance.
 These news releases are scheduled in advance and the reports are made publicly available to all market participants at the same time.
 Because of this, news releases enable all CFD traders to benefit from price volatility that is relatively predictable and where special ‘insider information’ is not required to understand the wider trading environment.

-One of the most market-moving releases comes at the end of each month, the US Nonfarm Payrolls.
+One of the most market-moving releases comes on the first Friday of each month, the US Nonfarm Payrolls.
 This data is thought by most analysts to be one of the best gauges of the health of the US economy (by showing the net number of jobs created each month).
 Historically, this release is followed by drastic price swings (in all asset classes) so, whether the number is positive or negative, price activity following the release can create the potential for new CFD trade entries.
 Also, since markets tend to lead markets in other regions, news headlines generated during the session can provide a guide for the later price direction of assets traded in other continents.

 Another reason to watch news events closely is that these occurrences can have a positive or negative impact on CFD positions that are already open.
 It is generally considered imprudent to open large positions before major news events (for example, a central bank interest rate decision or a major corporate earnings release).
 Opening positions prior to this type of release is extremely risky because success or failure will rely on the outcome of the data report (which can be extremely difficult to forecast accurately).
 With this in mind, we can see that it is almost always a safer strategy to wait for the event risk to pass before committing to new CFD positions.